Environmental Geosciences - Weathering Important MCQs

 d) Hematite

-8. Which type of weathering involves the alteration of minerals through water molecule addition or removal?
+8. Which type of weathering involves the alteration of minerals through the addition or removal of water molecules?

 a) Oxidation